scott-whitworth/space_genetics/Documentation/Code_Overview_CS_readme.md

 ### Child_Members
   - startParams: Holds the information about the starting location of the spacecraft.
 These are the rkParameters that characterize the spacecraft's trip
   - finalPos: The final position and velocity of the spacecraft when at the end of its mission
+  - The following variables are used as outputs to optimize
     - posDiff: The difference in position between spacecraft and center of target at end of run (in AU)
     - speedDiff: The difference in speed between spacecraft and target at end of run (in AU/s)
     - orbitPosDiff: The difference in position between the spacecraft and the orbital radius of the target at the end of the run (in AU)
     - orbitSpeedDiff: The difference in velocity between the spacecraft and the orbit speed of the target at the end of the run (in AU/s)
     - fuelSpent: The amount of fuel spent by the individual during its simulation (in kg)
+    - minMarsDist: the minimum distance the child gets from Mars during the simulation
+    - orbithChange: The change in angular momentum from an orbital assist
+  - normalizedObj: vector of output normalizations compared to other individuals in the generation
   - progress: How close the individual is to convergence.
 It is a 0 to 1 scale with 0 being poor and 1 meaning that the individual have completed all objectives
   - avgParentProgress: The average of the individual's two parents' progress values
   - birthday: Keeps track of the generation this individual was created in
   - stepCount: Counts steps in callRK, needed for orbital missions to keep track of steps
+  - The following objectives are used for the child to do multiple simulation cycles (orbital assists)
+    - simStartTime: the time from which the simulation will start for the child
+    - simStartPos: the position and velocity of the child at the start of the simulation
+    - simNum: the number of simulation cycles the child has completed
+    - simStatus: the status of the child at the end of its simulation
   - errorStatus: Record of if child is computed correctly, should be set in callRK.
 If a Child has a NAN in any of its elements or if it gets too close to the Sun or Mars, it will be given an error status to prevent it from passing on its undesirable genes

 ### Constructors